The most frequent question that haunts even the savviest executive must be What do my customers want?

-But the crux of all the AI and data is to really make a difference by implementing the actionable insights.
+But the crux of all the AI and data is to really make a difference by implementing actionable insights.

 Customer experience managers, marketing managers, and brand managers need to measure customer experience that is gathered from various sources such as social media, online forums, customer calls, and much more.
-But sadly, this information remains quiet out of reach as teams are not equipped to extract it.
+But sadly, this information remains quite out of reach as teams are not equipped to extract it.

 But there is nothing to worry about!